 In 2014, PWK added another level of safety to its longest 5,000-foot runway when an Engineered Materials Arresting System (EMAS) was installed at the departure end of runway 16.

-A matching system is scheduled to be installed at the departure end of runway 34 during the summer of 2015.
+A matching system is currently being installed at the departure end of runway 34 and is expected to be completed in early 2016.